mamba2410/PiOS/docs/DESIGN.md

 - Filesystems
 	- FAT32
 	- ext4
-- Output on HDMI
-	- Character rendering
+- Interaction
+	- Users can run their own code by putting it on the SD card
+	- Separate coreutils, like gnu coreutils.
+Make another repo for this
-	- Put printf on screen and not serial
+	- Interaction over serial
 - Output streams
 	- stdio
 	- serial